 Potential benefits and realistic expectations

-A short series of sessions can bring clear shifts in relaxation, sleep patterns, and day-to-day calm for many people.
+A short series of energy healing sessions can produce noticeable shifts in relaxation, sleep patterns, and everyday calm for many people.
+Expect gradual change: improvements are often steady and cumulative rather than immediate.

 Deep relaxation, better sleep, and a sense of peace